jsenv/core/README.md

 # @jsenv/core [![npm package](https://img.shields.io/npm/v/@jsenv/core.svg?logo=npm&label=package)](https://www.npmjs.com/package/@jsenv/core)

-Jsenv was first created to write tests that could be executed in different runtimes.
+Jsenv was created to provide a tool that can be used both for the web and Node.js.
 It has naturally evolved to cover the core needs of a JavaScript project: developement, testing and building for production.

 - :exploding_head: Execute HTML files as tests